jeewoo1025/jeewoo1025.github.io/_news/announcement_1.md

 inline: true
 ---

-One paper is accepted at ACL 2023.
+One paper is accepted at ACL 2023 short.